benjamin051000/Obsidian-F22/Verification/Notes/Binary Decision Diagram.md

 ![[BDD_example.png]]

-Feels intuitive, but bloated (for lack of a better word)
+Feels intuitive, but bloated and brute-force

 # Reduced Ordered BDD
 Can we represent a BDD with no redundancy?